Illustration of Yap Island

 Yapese Pictionary starts from that place: small picture puzzles that help players remember real words, native pronunciation, and the everyday objects those words belong to.

-Stonepath · A Yapese language game
+Stonepaths · A Yapese language game

 Yapese,